samar-pratap-singh230/Youtube_Comments_Sentiment_Analysis/README.md

 If you use this project or refer to it in your work, please cite:

 ```
-"Public Perception of Self-Driving Cars: A Sentiment Analysis of YouTube Comments Using BERT", 2025.
+"Public Perception of Self-Driving Cars: A Sentiment Analysis of YouTube Comments Using BERT, VADER, and LDA", 2025.
 ```

 ---